 Being a huge fan of Thai food, I was stoked to try the different dishes and restaurants in Chiang Mai.
-But I have to say, the most interesting dinner experience was the Khum Khantoke dinner show, which is held at the Old Chiang Mai Cultural Center and features music, lanna dancing, and sword and fire dancing.
+But I have to say, the most interesting experience was the Khum Khantoke show, which is held at the Old Chiang Mai Cultural Center and features music, lanna dancing, and sword and fire dancing.
 I’d definitely recommend it for anyone visiting Chiang Mai, as it’s a pretty cool, unique experience, but I have to warn you – if you’re a vegetarian, you may want to eat beforehand!

 We decided to visit Chiang Mai at the beginning of November because it was the week of their Yi Peng Loy Krathong Lantern festival.
 Another very cool experience because there’s so much to do!
 Parades, fireworks, shopping bazaars, and of course, lighting up your own lantern!
 (Which I never realized how big they are!)